 Dr. FitzPatrick received his doctorate in veterinary medicine from Colorado State University in 1999 and subsequently completed a one-year internship in Connecticut at the New Haven Central Veterinary Hospital.
 He then spent five years practicing as a general veterinarian, providing medical, surgical and emergency medical care for his patients.
 This experience gave him a well-rounded background with experience that would benefit him in his dream to become an oncologist.
 He completed a 3-year oncology residency program in 2009 from Michigan State University, afterward practicing in Maryland and Massachusetts for three years.

-He is a member of the American Veterinary Medical Association, Southern California Veterinary Medical Association, Veterinary Cancer Society and past member of the Rocky Mountain Society of Toxicology.
+He is a member of the American College of Veterinary Internal Medicine, American Veterinary Medical Association, Southern California Veterinary Medical Association, San Diego County Veterinary Medical Association, Veterinary Cancer Society and past member of the Rocky Mountain Society of Toxicology.
 He has been actively involved in teaching veterinary students as well as interns since his residency program and has been actively involved in clinical research and various cancer trials.

-Dr. FitzPatrick enjoys spending time with his family which includes his wife, son, daughter, one boxer/ridgeback dog, and a domestic shorthaired cat.
-In addition to traveling, he enjoys weight-lifting and has studied martial arts.
+Dr. FitzPatrick enjoys spending time with his family, including his boxer/ridgeback dog and domestic shorthaired cat.
+Additionally, he enjoys traveling, weight-lifting and has studied martial arts.